Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

     }
     ```

-    In this example, the **Bridge Pattern** allows you to switch between different ways of sending notifications (email or SMS) without changing the client code (the `NotificationController`).
+    In this example, the Bridge Pattern allows you to switch between different ways of sending notifications (email or SMS) without changing the client code (the `NotificationController`).

----

 ## **Summary**

-The **Bridge Pattern** is an essential design pattern to consider when your class hierarchy is growing unmanageable due to multiple dimensions of variations.
-In **Spring Boot**, this pattern can help in building flexible and scalable systems by dynamically injecting different implementations of a service.
+The Bridge Pattern is an essential design pattern to consider when your class hierarchy is growing unmanageable due to multiple dimensions of variations.
 Use this pattern when you need to decouple abstraction from implementation and allow them to evolve independently, but avoid it when simpler solutions can suffice.

 ---